GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudasset.md

 ## View Events

-Intelligent check is based on the intelligent algorithm of Guance Cloud, which will find abnormal situations in cloud asset metrics, such as sudden abnormality of cloud asset metrics.
+Intelligent check is based on the intelligent algorithm of Guance, which will find abnormal situations in cloud asset metrics, such as sudden abnormality of cloud asset metrics.
 For abnormal situations, intelligent check will generate corresponding events.
 Under the operation menu on the right side of intelligent check list, click the "View Related Events" button to view the corresponding abnormal events.

 ![image](../img/cloudasset03.png)

-After the corresponding self-built check is configured, the check will generate events after discovering exceptions according to the configuration to cooperate with us to troubleshoot error messages.
+After the corresponding  check is configured, the check will generate events after discovering exceptions according to the configuration to cooperate with us to troubleshoot error messages.

 ### Event Details Page
 Click "Event" to view the details page of intelligent check events, including event status, exception occurrence time, exception name, basic attributes, event details, alarm notification, history and related events.